Teleprinter: Twentieth century developments

+Teleprinters were invented in order to send and receive messages without the need for operators trained in the use of Morse code.
+A system of two teleprinters, with one operator trained to use a keyboard, replaced two trained Morse code operators.
+The teleprinter system improved message speed and delivery time, making it possible for messages to be flashed across a country with little manual intervention.

 In 1916, Edward Kleinschmidt filed a patent application for a typebar page printer.
 In 1919, shortly after the Morkrum company obtained their patent for a start-stop synchronizing method for code telegraph systems, which made possible the practical teleprinter, Kleinschmidt filed an application titled "Method of and Apparatus for Operating Printing Telegraphs" which included an improved start-stop method.
 The basic start-stop procedure, however, is much older than the Kleinschmidt and Morkrum inventions.
 It was already proposed by D'Arlincourt in 1870.

 Instead of wasting time and money in patent disputes on the start-stop method, Kleinschmidt and the Morkrum Company decided to merge and form the Morkrum-Kleinschmidt Company in 1924.
 The new company combined the best features of both their machines into a new typewheel printer for which Kleinschmidt, Howard Krum, and Sterling Morton jointly obtained a patent.

 In 1924 Britain's Creed & Company, founded by Frederick G. Creed, entered the teleprinter field with their Model 1P, a page printer, which was soon superseded by the improved Model 2P.
 In 1925 Creed acquired the patents for Donald Murray's Murray code, a rationalised Baudot code.
 The Model 3 tape printer, Creed’s first combined start-stop machine, was introduced in 1927 for the Post Office telegram service.
 This machine printed received messages directly on to gummed paper tape at a rate of 65 words per minute.
 Creed created his first keyboard perforator, which used compressed air to punch the holes.
 He also created a reperforator (receiving perforator) and a printer.
 The reperforator punched incoming Morse signals on to paper tape and the printer decoded this tape to produce alphanumeric characters on plain paper.
 This was the origin of the Creed High Speed Automatic Printing System, which could run at an unprecedented 200 words per minute.
 His system was adopted by the Daily Mail for daily transmission of the newspaper's contents.
 The Creed Model 7 page printing teleprinter was introduced in 1931 and was used for the inland Telex service.
 It worked at a speed of 50 baud, about 66 words a minute, using a code based on the Murray code.

 A teleprinter system was installed in the Bureau of Lighthouses, Airways Division, Flight Service Station Airway Radio Stations system in 1928, carrying administrative messages, flight information and weather reports.
 By 1938, the teleprinter network, handling weather traffic, extended over 20,000 miles, covering all 48 states except Maine, New Hampshire, and South Dakota.